IT3038C/IT3038C.github.io/docs/week-5.md

 'hello, world!'
 ```

-In my previous example, if I make the + 5 a “string”, I can use the “+” sign to concatenate them:
+In my previous example, if I make the + 5 a "string", I can use the "+" sign to concatenate them:

 ```python
 >>> print("hello" + "5")